sachinhosmani/torchvista/README.md

 - **Default:** `True`

 #### `forced_module_tracing_depth` (`int`, optional)
 - Maximum depth to which modules' internals are traced. `None` means only user-defined modules are traced, not pre-defined library modules.
+This parameter helps with controlling the cost of tracing the model with the level of detail desired.
 - **Category:** Tracing
 - **Default:** `None`